Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

 \subsection{Self-consistency equations}

-To conclude, the derivation of the dynamical equations we need to derive the relations~\eqref{C_dot_plus},~\eqref{A_dot_plus} satisfied by the two-point correlation functions.
-When $i = j$, these relations are satisfied automatically due to Eqs.~\eqref{dynamic_eom}.
+To conclude, we discuss the derivation of Eqs.~\eqref{C_dot_plus},~\eqref{A_dot_plus}, which are needed to fix the self-consistency of the single-site problem.
+When $i = j$, Eqs.~\eqref{C_dot_plus} and~\eqref{A_dot_plus} can be shown to be equivalent to Eqs.~\eqref{dynamic_eom}, and, thus, are satisfied automatically.

+For non-coincident sites $i \neq j$, the correlations can be studied by a two-cavity method, with two cavities at $i$ and $j$.
+In this framework, the correlations are analyzed by studying an effective 2-body Langevin equation, in which the effects of the remaining $N - 2$ spins are described via a fluctuating bath.

-At non-coincident sites $i \neq j$, we can study the problem by the cavity method, using two cavities at the sites $i$ and $j$~\cite{mezard_spin-glass}.
-The effective two-spin problem is at zero order equal to two copies of the single-site problem.
-The correlations are encoded in small corrections which couple the motion and the noises acting at the two sites.
-The corrections are due to: 1) the direct contribution of $\bS_{i}$ to $\bb_{j}$ (and of $\bS_{j}$ to $\bb_{i}$) and 2) diagrams of the type:
+At leading order for $d \to \infty$, the effective 2-spin problem is equivalent to two independent copies of the single-site Langevin equations~(Eqs.~\eqref{1_site_langevin} and~\eqref{bi_t}).
+Nontrivial correlations between the two sites arise from the leading corrections, which are of order O$(d^{-\ell_{ij}/2})$, and which couple the motion of the two spins.
+These corrections are due to: 1) the direct contribution of $\bS_{i}$ to the field $\bb_{j}$ (and, vice versa of $\bS_{j}$ to $\bb_{i}$) and 2) indirect contributions, mediated by the bath.